Post Summary: Boat Box Hot Springs In Idaho, What To Expect & How To Care For It!

 Is Boat Box Hot Springs just one stop in your visit to Stanley, Idaho?
 Here are some other things to do near Stanley to elevate your experience!

 Redfish Lake: Redfish Lake is a 15-minutes drive south of Stanley, Idaho.
-For a dreamy getaway, consider staying overnight at the Redfish Lake Lodge, spend some time out on the water, or stroll the many scenic trails around the base of the Sawtooth Mountains!
+For a dreamy getaway, consider staying overnight at the Redfish Lake Lodge.
+Here, you can spend some time out on the water, or stroll the many scenic trails around the base of the Sawtooth Mountains!
 Keep driving south about 1-hour longer to hit the resort town of Sun Valley for another relaxing option!

 Mountain Village Resort: Stanley’s Mountain Village Resort is one of the few private hot springs in the area.
-For access, guests of the hotel can sign up for a private 1-hour session for free, or day users can pay a small fee to visit the pool.
+For access, guests of the hotel can sign up for a private 1-hour session for free.
+Day users can pay a small fee to visit the pool.
 This is an iconic Idaho hot springs for its dreamy setting and GORGEOUS mountain views!

 Hiking in the Sawtooth National Forest: If you love getting outside and exploring new places, the Sawtooth Mountains are for you!
 Take an overnight backpacking trip to the popular Alice Lake, or take some day trips to alpine lakes, wildflower-filled valleys, and much more.